-- 1- The business model: as soon as a contractor has one single review up on Homestars, a sales rep of the company is guaranteed to call on this contractor and offer he or she “upgrade” their profile (at a cost of $300/month, on a 1 year-minimum contract!).
-The basic (read “free”) accounts do not allow one to link to their company website or upload photos and a logo — which makes these profiles look bland.
+- 1- The business model: as soon as a contractor has one single review up on Homestars, a sales rep of the company is guaranteed to call on this contractor and offer a premium profile (at a cost of $300/month, on a 1 year-minimum contract!).
+The basic (read “free”) accounts are not allowed to link to their company website or upload photos and a logo — which makes these profiles look bland.

-- 3- Reviews can written by the contractor as a bespoke perk: you’ve read that right!
-Upgraded profiles have access to a smartphone app which allows them to write their own reviews, then push it to the customer’s phone who will basically post it by simply pressing “OK”.
-I can promise you that no one naturally gets 94, 276, much less 422 reviews!
+- 3- Reviews can written by the contractor as a perk: you’ve read that right!
+Premium profiles have access to a smartphone app which allows them to write their own review, push it to the customer’s phone who then can post it by simply pressing “OK”.
+I can promise you that no one naturally gets 200, much less 575 reviews!
 It just doesn’t happen.
 I have only 16 reviews on Homestars, at the time of writing this blog post, after several years on the service, to boot.
 They are all organic and real, mind you, but they don’t come by very often.
-I have customers who have physically hugged me because they were so elated, but they won’t write a review, no way.
-No one has the time these days as their attention is monopolized by Facebook, Twitter, email, notifications, Flipboard, Snapchat, etc., ad infinitum.
+I have customers who have physically hugged me because they were so elated, but they wouldn't write a review -- no way!
+No one has the time these days : since the advent of social media, consumer attention is a scarce commodity .

 So there you have it.

-I personally have and still am refusing to pay Homestars $300 a month for a business model that I disagree with, even though their sales personnel keeps contacting me every time a client leaves me a review, or a prospect shows interest, despite having clearly and repeatedly requested not to be contacted -- deaf ears is all I'm getting.
+I personally have always declined and still am refusing to pay Homestars $300 a month for a business model that I disagree with.
+Their sales personnel keeps contacting me every time a client leaves my company a review or whenever a prospect shows interest despite my having clearly and repeatedly requested not to be contacted -- deaf ears is what I'm getting.

 So what is the "Homestars effect", you ask?
 It is the added noise of having so many contractors, all presumably satisfying their clients to the point that they all have become a commodity by having no differentiating traits of their own.